New Permanent Representative of the United States Presents Credentials to the Director-General of the United Nations Office at Geneva

-Andrew Bremberg, the new Permanent Representative of the United States to the United Nations Office at Geneva, today presented his credentials to Tatiana Valovaya, Director-General of the United Nations Office at Geneva.
+Bathsheba Nell Crocker, the new Permanent Representative of the United States to the United Nations Office at Geneva, today presented her credentials to Tatiana Valovaya, the Director-General of the United Nations Office at Geneva.